coq/bot/README.md

 ![updated milestone screenshot](screenshots/changed-milestone.png)

 This feature won't be activated if you don't select the "issue" event when configuring the GitHub webhook.
+However, it is activated if you installed the bot as a [GitHub App](#as-a-github-app).
+Please open an issue if you would like this behavior to be configurable.

 ### Post comment when a pull request does not respect certain standards ###